tkesgar/miyako/README.md

     - Modify the downloaded images using `<canvas>` to add some information (for example the author or image owner).
     - Better user interface and UX flow
   - **Maintenance**
+    - Use markdown and compile the help page (`marked-brunch` is out of date)
     - Testing
     - Documentation
-    - Better architecture
-      - Let's just say I'm still new to React 🐧
+    - Better architecture (let's just say I'm still new to React 🐧)

 ## Miyako who?